-This, and more, is explained in Ecological Footprint: Managing Our Biocapacity Budget.
-Twenty-five years after we published our first book to introduce the Ecological Footprint, we intend to demonstrate how ecological overshoot is shaping the 21st century in this comprehensive yet easy-to-understand book.
+This, and more, is explained in Ecological Footprint: Managing Our Biocapacity Budget, published in September 2019.
+Twenty-five years after Mathis and Bill wrote their first book to introduce the Ecological Footprint, an update was needed to demonstrate with fresh insight how ecological overshoot is shaping the 21st century.
+This led to this comprehensive yet easy-to-understand book.

-We show that the only path forward, for humanity’s sake, is to run our economies on nature’s regeneration, not on natural capital liquidation.
-And we emphasize that it can be done.
+The book shows that the only path forward, for humanity’s sake, is to run our economies on nature’s regeneration, not on natural capital liquidation.
+It emphasizes that it can be done.
 The key tool for the job is Footprint and biocapacity accounting, applied to countries, cities and companies.

 You can buy copies directly from the publisher, your bookstores, or from any other distributor.
 We worked hard to keep the price low so the book is accessible to anybody.
 All royalties will help support Global Footprint Network.

 Note to Teachers: this book is well suited for college classes, discussion groups or book clubs as it is accessible, well-illustrated, and filled with examples.